admir-selimovic/3dgs20-force-prediction/README.md

 ## Dataset

-The 3DGS20 dataset is synthesized using 3D Graphic Statics, a tool for structural design and engineering.
-This dataset is tailored for the generation of compression-only funicular structures along with their corresponding force diagrams.

 The dataset comprises 30,000 1-complexes, each containing 20 0-cells and 34 1-cells.
 For each 1-cell, a magnitude is assigned that quantifies the compression force exerted on it.
 The dataset also includes feature vectors and attributes for each cell.

 ![Processed data sample](img/3d_graphic_statics_data_example_prepro-annot-v3.png)